shuciran/shuciran.github.io/_posts/04 Privilege Escalation/Windows/2023-02-03-Unquoted-Service-Paths.md

 show_image_post: false                                    # Change this to true
 #image: /assets/img/machine-0-infocard.png                # Add infocard image here for post preview image
 ---
 Another interesting attack vector that can lead to privilege escalation on Windows operating systems revolves around _unquoted service paths_.
 We can use this attack when we have write permissions to a service's main directory and subdirectories but cannot replace files within them.
-Please note that this section of the module will not be reproducible on your dedicated client.

 Each Windows service maps to an executable file that will be run when the service is started.
 Most of the time, services that accompany third party software are stored under the C:\\Program Files directory, which contains a space character in its name.
 This can potentially be turned into an opportunity for a privilege escalation attack.